sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   fail due to "The host is taken: pal-tracker" error?
 Why?
   What happens if you delete the pal-tracker application by "cf delete pal-tracker" first and then "cf push" again?

+(Cloud native development)
+- We exercised following two different ways of setting environment variable of pal-tracker application.
+Which practice would you recommend and why?
+What is the factor among 12 factors that is relevant to this (besides factor 3)?
+  - (1) cf set-env
+  - (2) using manifest file

 ## Challenge exercises